General Policies and Requirements

 Students who have been admitted to a Guilford College masters program must comply with the following rules:

-1. Students are expected to be continuously enrolled in consecutive semesters until completion of the degree.
+1. Students are expected to be continuously enrolled in consecutive semesters, (Fall, Spring) until completion of the degree.
 Leaves of Absence must be requested if enrollment is interrupted (See Leaves of Absence below).

 2. Students with assistantships and other forms of financial aid must comply with course and registration required in those agreements.